 In certain Catholic intellectual circles, a great deal is written on the compatibility of faith and reason, with a careful emphasis on the capacity of the unaided human intellect to grasp truth and of the will to live according to that truth.
 Catholics schooled in such circles speak much of the common cause that we have in civil society with non-Catholics, and even flat-out non-believers, as long as all parties agree about natural law principles.
 Upon such a solid foundation (so the thinking goes), rooted in Graeco-Roman thought and broad “Judeo-Christian” principles — though without any need for agreement on religious dogma per se — a “conservative” synthesis may be found that will maintain a healthy status quo, at least so far as civil society goes.
 Beyond that, we are each free to pursue our own preferences in questions of religious doctrine.

-Then, even there, are those who call themselves “conservative” but who favor the libertarian solution: as long as government leaves us alone, we can each do what we think best without interference.
+Then, there are even those who call themselves “conservative” but who favor the libertarian solution: as long as government leaves us alone, we can each do what we think best without interference.
 Just as the free market with its own internal laws of supply and demand will bestow economic prosperity, a free market of ideas will lead to a certain intellectual and even religious prosperity affording all parties an equal share in the pluralistic “market of ideas.”

 John Horvat addresses the errors of this second group in his piece, This Is Why Liberalism’s Pantheon Failed.
 Here, I would like to focus on the error of the former category, who are more “conservative” inasmuch as they would oppose libertarianism on moral grounds.
 But they, too, are in error for failing to give adequate consideration to the effects of the Fall, and to what postlapsarian man needs even to live rightly in this world according to the natural law.
 Their error is naïve at best; at worst, it stands in contradiction to the Church’s teaching.